tricksterrunner/Getting-and-Cleaning-Data-Coursera/Codebook.md

 This code book summarizes the resulting data fields in tidy.txt.

-Identifiers
+Identifiers:

-subject - The ID of the test subject
+subject - The ID of the test subject.

-activity - The type of activity performed when the corresponding measurements were taken
+activity - The type of activity performed when the corresponding measurements were taken.

-Measurements
+Measurements:

 tBodyAccMeanX